awsdocs/amazon-rds-user-guide/doc_source/custom-creating.md

 Create an Amazon RDS Custom for Oracle DB instance using either the AWS Management Console or the AWS CLI\.
 The procedure is similar to the procedure for creating an Amazon RDS DB instance\.
 For more information, see [Creating an Amazon RDS DB instance](USER_CreateDBInstance.md)\.

 If you included installation parameters in your CEV manifest, then your DB instance uses the Oracle base, Oracle home, and the ID and name of the UNIX/Linux user and group that you specified\.
 The `oratab` file, which is created by Oracle Database during installation, points to the real installation location rather than to a symbolic link\.
 When RDS Custom runs commands, it runs as the configured OS user rather than the default user `rdsdb`\.
-For more information, see [Step 5: Preparing the CEV manifest](custom-cev.preparing.md#custom-cev.preparing.manifest)\.
+For more information, see [Step 5: Prepare the CEV manifest](custom-cev.preparing.md#custom-cev.preparing.manifest)\.

 Before you attempt to create or connect to an RDS Custom DB instance, complete the tasks in [Setting up your environment for Amazon RDS Custom for Oracle](custom-setup-orcl.md)\.